philspokas/gitbasics/Exercises/ignore-files.md

 git status
 ```

-## Force an ignored file to be added adn committed
+## Force an ignored file to be added and committed
 The .gitignore can be overriden during the add using the --force option

 ```